-The Eudaimonia Institute (EI) at Wake Forest University invites applications and nominations for Visiting Research Scholars to spend varying lengths of time in residence working on projects related to the Institute’s mission.
+The Eudaimonia Institute (EI) at Wake Forest University invites applications and nominations for Visiting Research Scholars to spend varying lengths of time in residence working on independent research projects related to the Institute’s mission.
 The Institute offers competitive funding for visitors.

 While at Wake Forest, it is expected that EI Research Scholar will:

 - Pursue an independent research project.